Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

 The scripts that run before special backend events occur.
 If a list is provided to any of the fields, the scripts will be executed sequentially and in case one fails, the execution will be stopped.

+Variables can be used in the scripts.
+Check the [Usage](#how-to-use-variables-in-the-scripts-fields) section for more information.

 -   `deploy`: `string` | `string[]` **Optional**

     A general purpose script that runs before the backend is deployed.